 - Editing, redrafting and proof-reading pieces of writing.

-We will be using the Kangaroo Scheme of Work and during the term we will be focusing on:
+We will be using the Kangaroo Scheme of Work and will be focusing on:

 - Using independent thinking skills and trying different ways to solve mathematical problems.